cbare/cbare.github.io/_drafts/2025-12-08-learning-visual-context-by-comparison.md

 ## Authors

-- [Minchul Kim][2] (김민철) - (Lunit: 2018-2021), now at Google working on the Veo video generation model.
+- [Minchul Kim][2] (김민철) - (Lunit: 2018-2021), now at Google.
 - [Jongchan Park][3] (박종찬) - (Staff Research Scientist at Lunit: 2018–current), organized [Multi-Modal Foundation Models for Cancer Detection and Prevention][4].
 - [Seil Na][5] (나세일) - (Research Scientist, Lunit 2019-current)
 - [Chang Min Park][6] (박창민) - Radiology, Seoul National University Hospital
 - [Donggeun Yoo][7] (유동근) - (Co-founder & Chief of Research at Lunit)

-Jongchan Park.
-Donggeun Yoo, (Aiden) Sunggyun Park, Kyunghyun Paeng,  were lab-mates in a [group run by In So Kweon at Korea Advanced Institute of Science and Technology][8] (KAIST) in Daejeon, South Korea, a public research university founded in 1971, known as the "MIT of South Korea".
+Several founders and early Lunitians were lab-mates in a [group run by In So Kweon at Korea Advanced Institute of Science and Technology][8] (KAIST) in Daejeon, South Korea.
+KAIST is a public research university founded in 1971, known as the "MIT of South Korea".
 This paper builds on [CBAM: Convolutional Block Attention Module][10] (2018) from that lab.

 <figure style="height: 55%; width: 55%; margin-left: 8em; margin-top: 2em;">
     <img